abdullahselek/Swifty360Player/README.md

 Run `swift package resolve`

+## XCFramework

+XCFrameworks require Xcode 11 or later and integration is very similar to integration of .framework format.
+Please use script [scripts/build-framework.sh](scripts/build-framework.sh) to generate binary Swifty360Player.xcframework archive that you can use as a dependency in Xcode.

+Swifty360Player.xcframework is a Release (Optimized) binary that offer best available Swift code performance.

 ## Example Usage

 You just need an `AVPlayer` instance created with a valid video url and a `Swifty360MotionManager` instance.
 You can use these code snippets in a `UIViewController` instance.